RfidResearchGroup/proxmark3/README.txt

 The Proxmark 3 is available for purchase (assembled and tested) from the following locations:

+   * http://proxmark3.tictail.com/ (For buyers in EU, most likely in Sweden)

-   * http://www.elechouse.com  (new and revised hardware package 2015)
+   * http://www.elechouse.com/  (new and revised hardware package 2015, located in China)

 Most of the ultra-low-volume contract assemblers could put